doc4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ### Gestión de eventos
-Se pueden manejar varios eventos mientras se utiliza un array list box de objetos:
+Several events can be handled while using an object list box array:

-*   **On Data Change**: un evento `On Data Change` se dispara cuando se ha modificado algún valor:
+*   **On Data Change**: An `On Data Change` event is triggered when any value has been modified either:
     *   en un área de entrada de texto
     *   en una lista desplegable
     *   en un área combo box
-    *   botón de unidad (pasa de valor x a valor x+1)
+    *   in a unit button (switch from value x to value x+1)
-    *   en una casilla de selección ( cambia entre marcado/desmarcado)
+    *   en una casilla de selección (cambia entre marcado/desmarcado)
-*   **On Clicked**: cuando el usuario haga clic en un botón instalado con el "event" atributo *valueType*, se generará un evento `On Clicked`.
+*   **On Clicked**: When the user clicks on a button installed using the "event" *valueType* attribute, an `On Clicked` event will be generated.
 Este evento es gestionado por el programador.
-*   **On Alternative Click**: cuando el usuario haga clic en un botón de elipsis (atributo "alternateButton"), se generará un evento `On Alternative Click`.
+*   **On Alternative Click**: When the user clicks on an ellipsis button ("alternateButton" attribute), an `On Alternative Click` event will be generated.
 Este evento es gestionado por el programador.